 We suggest you visit Indonesia for the first time in the shoulder season, ending March to mid-June and mid-September to mid-November for the best experience.

 First, you need to decide on the length of your trip and count on long flights from Europe, Africa, or the Americas that might take more than one day, one way.

 Now that you’ve got an idea of what all Indonesia offers pick your favorite destinations and start saving the places you want to visit Google maps or maps.me, so you have it all in one place and then consider how to travel from one place to another.

 We suggest flying from one island to another, driving a scooter on Bali and Lombok, taking a shuttle to a more distant location on islands.
 If you’re making trips like climbing volcanos or rain forest trekking, definitely go with an organized tour.
 For European visitors, it has proven to be the best and also cheapest way to fly to Jakarta and to Yogyakarta to see volcanos like Mt Bromo and Kawah Ijen, most beautiful sights on Java island and then visit Bali.

 Make it happen!

 You’ve got all the information on where, when, and how to go, now all you’ve got to do is pick a date and book a flight.
 If you still feel like you need more information, we’ve prepared an ideal day-by-day three-week Indonesia itinerary, our ten favorite destinations in Indonesia, the best trips from Bali, and why you should visit Java in 2020.
+Or we advise you to contact our trusted partner MyTravel Indonesia which offers customized trips to Indonesia.
 Let us know if you have any questions!